ry05/dataswissknife/README.md

    <img src="/img/dsk_logo.png">
 </p>

+/github/license/:user/:repo

+## Description
+- What does it do?

+### Background - Why is this important?
+- Can include who it is for
+- Can inform what it helps with in specific
+   - like reduce time to clean data

+## Usage
+- Examples of how to use
+- Links to other wholesome explanations

+## Support
+- Provide mail id so people can reach you
+- Also ask people to help out with suggestions if they have any

+## Authors and ackowledgement
+- Names of authors
+- Ackowledge the college
+- Acknowledge your test subjects (if any)
+- Acknowledge teachers who review it
+- Anybody else

+## License
+- Which license?
+(MIT)
+- Put it here

 ## The Purpose

 The dataswissknife is a tool that has been specifically written to help beginners in data science to quickly clean, pre-process and visualize tabular data **without  writing code**.
 This tool is a part of the CSE Final Year Project for <COURSE CODE> at [Amrita School of Engineering, Bangalore](https://www.amrita.edu/campus/bengaluru).